 This thesis will begin by exploring the history of Tunisia and Egypt and how it relates to their current political and media landscapes.
 Next, their media landscapes will be discussed, followed by a literature review of both Arab media and media theory.
 Each newspaper studied will be introduced and topic modeling and sentiment analysis will be explained in their application to this study.
 Finally, the analysis and findings of this study will be discussed.

 Fiderer, Seth, "All the News Fit to Print: Egyptian and Tunisian Media Development and Political Toleration through Arab Spring" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1539.